 Day trips from Dublin

 Like we said, there are many things to do in Dublin.
 You can spend days and even weeks learning about the city’s rich culture and history non-stop.
 Some unique places around here are ideal for organizing a day trip from Dublin and spending your time that way, but you can also easily make a trip out of town.
-Therefore, if you have two or three days in Dublin, don’t hesitate to make some of these places a part of your itinerary.
+Therefore, if you’re will be more than one day in Dublin, don’t hesitate to make some of these places a part of your itinerary.

 Trinity College Tour